Saturday 26 October 2024

 The outpouring of public affection since the announcement of the passing of Dame Maggie Smith has been significant and heartfelt.
 Maggie, revered by her peers as much as her viewing public, somehow touched us deeply with her waspish comedic skills and also her ability to reach the very core of a character which would have us close to tears.
 It was a rare skill honed playing opposite her friend Kenneth Williams and also the theatre greats such as Edith Evans and most significantly Sir Laurence Olivier, into whose original National Theatre company she was invited.

 With a career that started in 1952, we have had an incredible 70 years of brilliant performances on stage and screen.
 Her stage appearances - mostly lost to time with no recordings available - are the stuff of theatre legend.
 I myself was lucky to see the Dame several times giving breathtaking performances of comedy and tragedy.
 The first occasion was in 1993 when she accepted the iconic role of Lady Bracknell in The Importance Of Being Earnest at the Aldwych Theatre.
 A dazzling display of looks and gestures made her instantly a harridan without having to go over the top with the role, and in the process raising gales of laughter from the audience by the merest gesticulation or glare.
 (Incidentally working with Maggie in this play was described as "the worst experience I've ever had in the business" by Richard E. Grant - Maggie could be formidable off stage as well.)
-Later I saw her in Edward Albee's Three Tall Women and A Delicate Balance, Alan Bennett's Talking Heads and The Lady In The Van.
+Later I saw her in Edward Albee's Three Tall Women and A Delicate Balance, Alan Bennett's Talking Heads and The Lady In The Van and opposite fellow Dame Judi Dench, in David Hare's The Breath Of Life.
 Masterclasses in stage performances.
 I met the Dame several times at stage doors, she was much as I expected friendly but slightly aloof.
 She always had the aura of someone who stood outside the usual celebrity circus.
 Celebrity was for lesser mortals.

 DMS as Lady Bracknell in The Importance Of Being Earnest (1993)